Army Air Defence College

-The Army Air Defence College, (abbreviated as AADC), is the training academy for the Army Air Defence Corps of Indian Army.
-The college is located in the Gopalpur Military Station in Gopalpur, Odisha.
-It spreads over an area of 2700 acres of land.
+The Army Air Defence College, (abbreviated as AADC), is the training college for the Army Air Defence Corps of Indian Army.
+The college is located in the Gopalpur Military Station in Ganjam, Odisha.
+It spreads over an area of 2728 acres of land.
 The primary objective of the academy is to impart technical and operational knowledge to the personnel of Indian Army posted to the Corps of Army Air Defence (AAD) about the air defence systems and anti-aircraft warfare.
-Besides the army personnel, the academy also trains personnel from navy, air force and officers from friendly foreign nations.
+Besides the army personnel, the college also trains personnel from navy, air force and officers from friendly foreign nations.